PowerAI-Labs/LocalRAG/README.md

 Local RAG is a robust Retrieval-Augmented Generation (RAG) application that uses Ollama local models and FAISS for efficient document processing and semantic search capabilities.

+⚠️ **Disclaimer:** This project is still a work in progress.
+While functional, some features may not be fully refined, and errors may occur.
+Contributions and feedback are welcome!

 ![RAG Screenshot](image.png)

 **[👉 Watch the full demo video on YouTube](https://youtu.be/V4CvTF1M_-8)**